greggbjensen/prdeploy/prdeploy-api/README.md

-# PrDeploy.Api
+# prdeploy-api

-GraphQL API for supporting the prdeploy-app information and actions.
+GraphQL API supporting the web application for Engineers, QA, and Product Owners to be able to review and deploy services.